 Vegan diets while high in carbohydrates are often low in dietary fat intake.
 This is not typically a bad thing in most cases, with some research suggesting that a low-fat diet is associated with improved cardiovascular health and reduced risk of type 2 diabetes and cancer.

 However, vegans do typically have a higher omega 6 fat intake, with a lower omega 3 fat intake compared to most omnivores.
-This may be because for some alarm, given the fact that many researchers have suggested the optimal ratio of omega 6 to omega 3 fats is 4:1 or lower, yet in most cases, due to the lack of consumption of fish products and eggs, it is common for a vegan to have a ratio of omega 6 to omega 3 in excess of 10:1.
+This may be because for some alarm, given the fact that many researchers have suggested the optimal ratio of omega 6 to omega 3 fats is 4:1 or lower, yet in most cases, due to the lack of consumption of fish products and eggs, it is common for a vegan to have a ratio of omega 6 to omega 3 over 10:1.
 Why does this matter?
-Well a lower ratio is associated with reduced inflammation, cancer cell growth, and lower probability of cardiovascular disease and premature death.
+Well, a lower ratio is associated with reduced inflammation, cancer cell growth, and a lower probability of cardiovascular disease and premature death.

 Bulk Nutrients Hemp Protein actually contains naturally occurring fatty acids with a good balance between omega 6 and omega 3 fats.
 This is another great way to boost your intake of omega 3 fats.

 As vegans don’t consume animal-sourced products, they are put at risk of developing Vitamin B12 deficiency.
 Insufficient intake of B12 can lead to impairments in nervous system function, DNA synthesis, and even risk neurological damage if not corrected.